elpop/melate/README.md

     git clone https://github.com/elpop/melate.git
     ```

-2. Install SQLite:
+2. Install SQLite and wget:

    The programs use SQLite and wget.
-This is available for default in Mac OS and the most popular Linux distros.
+This is available for Mac OS and the most popular Linux distros.

     for Debian/Ubuntu Linux systems: